tkqubo/tkqubo.github.io/source/_posts/reactive-programming-with-scala-and-akka-chapter-1.md

 - Scalable
 - Message-driven

 The book illustrates these words one by one, among which I appreciated the explanation of the *resilience*, where the author express *a failure as a first-class event*.
 This is more concrete and easy-to-understand rephrase of Akka's "let it crash" philosophy.
-Yes, we have to handle failures gracefully, instead of trying to kick out or suppress them, as if they are non-existent.
+Yes, we have to handle failures gracefully, instead of trying to kick out or suppress them, as if they were non-existent.

 For those 4 RP pillars above, these materials would be of great help